 All support at Black Horse Hill Infant School begins with 'Quality First Teaching'.
 Class teachers have high expectations for all pupils within their class.
 They monitor progress closely and adapt their teaching in order to set an appropriate level of challenge for all children in their care.
-They support children by working with pupils, arranging for teaching assistants to work with pupils, or by using and adapting resources.
+They support children by working with pupils, arranging for teaching assistants or the learning mentor to work with pupils, or by using and adapting resources.
 Class teachers are aware that pupils have different learning styles and they take this into account when planning and teaching.
 They also use a range of specific strategies to support children with Special Educational Needs and Disabilities, which may have been suggested by the SENDCo or by other outside agencies involved with the child.

-'Intervention Groups' are provided across the school.
-They provide support for groups of children who have similar needs.
-Depending on the intervention the groups can by run in or outside of the classroom.
+'Interventions' are provided across the school.
+They provide support for individuals or groups of children who have similar needs.
+Depending on the intervention they can by run in or outside of the classroom.
 These interventions are provided by a teacher, learning mentor or teaching assistant.
-The intervention groups in school are varied and change depending on the needs of the children.
-They range from social skills, listening skills, writing, numeracy, processing skills, fine and gross motor and reading skills.
+The interventions in school are varied and change depending on the needs of the children.
+They range from social skills, listening skills, writing, numeracy, phonics, processing skills, fine and gross motor and reading skills.

 Some children require 'Specific Individual Support' as they have difficulties that are specific to them and cannot be met within an intervention group.
 One to One support is available but this is limited.
-It is provided by a Learning Mentor and currently covers social and communication needs.
+It is provided by a Learning Mentor, Teaching Assistant or the SENDCo.